Would you like to see what we have written on a subject? Use the search below.

 But I said, “Should a man like me run away?
 Or should someone like me go into the temple to save his life?
 I will not go!”
 I realized that God had not sent him, but that he had prophesied against me because Tobiah and Sanballat had hired him.
 He had been hired to intimidate me so that I would commit a sin by doing this, and then they would give me a bad name to discredit me."
 Neh 6:10-13, NIV

 Nehemiah was a man of honour.
-He loved God and he loved his people.
+He loved God, and he loved his people.
 He was busy doing good and helping others.
 You would think a man like that would not have enemies.
 Wrong.
-Sometimes the more we do for God, the more opposition there is.
-After all, Satan wants to kill and destroy and he uses people to do it.
+Sometimes, the more we do for God, the more opposition there is.
+After all, Satan wants to kill and destroy, and he uses people to do it.
+There are people who do evil while they think they are doing good.
+Hitler wanted to have a pure "race" of humans to build a better society.
+Pro-Choice pretends to be seeking the benefit and health of women while prompting self-harm through sexual promiscuity and the murder of millions of innocent children.
+And they will fanatically oppose all who come against them.
+The bottom line is satanic hatred and desire for the destruction of humanity, but it can be presented in deceptively innocent ways..

 How was Nehemiah able to discern the hidden motive and see the danger?
 Nehemiah was a man of principle.
-He knew the Word of God and he knew right from wrong.
+He knew the Word of God, and he knew right from wrong.
 He would not allow himself to be moved by emotions or fear.
-Like the three Hebrew children in Daniel, he was determined to do what was right regardless of the consequences.
+Like the three Hebrew children in the Book of Daniel, he was determined to do what was right, regardless of the consequences.

 We need to be people who know and who can stand on the principles of God.
-Many people today make life decisions based on what a person's appearance is like or if they have a winning personality or if they know how to say the right things.
+Many people today make life decisions based on a person's appearance, whether they have a winning personality, or if they know how to say the right things.
 And then they wonder why their lives are a mess.
 We need people of Godly character and Biblical principles.
-Even many sincere Christian people to do not understand how to apply Godly principles in practical situations.
+Even many sincere Christian people do not understand how to apply Godly principles in practical situations.
 Things like minimum wage may sound so good, but in fact cause unemployment and hurt the poor.
 It is not enough to have good intentions.
 We must know the right path to take.

 Sign up for our free monthly newsletter or take one of our free Bible Study courses.